aquayx/pangya-windangle/README.md

 # pangya-windangle

-## UPDATE: actually, this code is really bad.
-I can do better, and I did do better :) I may or may not update this repository at some point, but if you're interested in the current developments, you can e-mail git-py@aqua.rip, I'll reply I promise :)
+## UPDATE: actually, this approach is really bad, despite the fairly reasonable results.
+I can do better, and I did do better :) However, the problem is not completely solved yet.
+I may or may not update this repository at some point, but if you're interested in the current developments, you can e-mail git-py@aqua.rip, I'll reply I promise :)

 Reconhecimento do ângulo do vento em screenshots de PangYa (Python3, 2017)